TurboGears/tg2docs/book/part1/wiki20.rst

     $ paster quickstart
     Enter project name: Wiki 20
-    Enter package name [wiki20]: wiki20
+    Enter package name [wiki20]:
+    Would you prefer mako templates? (yes/[no]): no
-    Do you need authentication and authorization in this project? [yes] no
+    Do you need authentication and authorization in this project? ([yes]/no): no

 We recommend you use the names given here: this documentation looks for files in directories based on these names.

 Now ``paster`` will spit out a bunch of stuff::

   Selected and implied templates:
-    tg.devtools#turbogears2  TurboGears 2.1 Standard Quickstart Template
+    tg.devtools#turbogears2  TurboGears 2.
+Standard Quickstart Template

   ...etc...